jadecobra/python_tdd_exercises/source/classes/family_ties.rst

   .. code-block:: python

-    AttributeError: 'Jane' object has no attribute 'first_name'
+    AttributeError: 'Jane' object has no attribute 'the_first'

 * I add a value for ``first_name`` to the :ref:`definition<how to make a class>`